 In general if you exercise regularly and spend 2 to 3 days in Cusco, or in the Sacred Valley for acclimatization to the altitude, you may be just fine.

 The maximum group size is 8 people.
 Usually our groups are usually between 2-6 people.
-Orange Nation Peru specialises in SMALL, PRIVATE groups and provide a personalised service.
+Orange Nation Peru specialises in small and private groups.
+This allows us to provide a more tailored and personalised service.

-The evening before you start your Inca Quarry Trail to Machu Picchu, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
-Your weight allowance is up to 7kg/14p.
+The evening before you start your Inca Quarry Trail to Machu Picchu, you will be given a small duffel bag to pack your clothes for the next four days.
+Your weight allowance is up to 7kg/14lbs.
 Your team of pack horses will carry your duffle bag for you, together with the food and camping gear.
-It’s important to be aware, that you will not have access to your items in the duffle bag until the end of each day, as the Horses will always be ahead of the group.
+It’s important to be aware, that you will not have access to your items in the duffel bag until the end of each day, as the horses will always be ahead of the group.
 During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 40 litre backpack is sufficient.

 In preparation: try walking 15kms a day or go to the fitness club in the months leading up to the trek.
 It is also important to be well acclimatized to the altitude.
 Try to spend at least 2 or 3 days in Cusco (3350m/11,047ft) prior to starting the trek.